Can I skip referencing?

 This is because referencing gives you useful information to help you make an informed decision about whether you should take someone on as a tenant.

-However, there is no obligation to go through referencing if you are already happy with your tenants, for example, if you are renewing your 'Rent Now' tenancy.
+However, there is no obligation to go through referencing or wait until the reports are completed if you are already happy with your tenants, for example, if you are renewing your 'Rent Now' tenancy.

 What do the reports mean?